 I was born in Texas, grew up in New York, and went to college in Oklahoma.
-But I've called Atlanta home now for 16 years, and it's here where I'm living happily ever after with my college sweetheart, my two daughters, and 8 yr old Cavalier King Charles Spaniel.
+But I've called Atlanta home now for 20 years, and it's here where I'm living happily ever after with my wife of 27 years and our 12 yr old dog Ruby who kind of runs the place.
+Our two daughters have decided to grow up and have gone off to college.
+The nerve.

 Everyone has a story.
 And I believe everyone can tell that story just by looking into a camera.
 That's probably why I tend to gravitate towards portraits.
 That story is important, and I want to help you tell it.
 Because that's what makes a great picture.
 A story.
 Your story.